cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
   - commitment_list = [(i, hiding_nonce_commitment_i, binding_nonce_commitment_i), ...], a list of
-    commitments issued by each signer, where each element in the list indicates the signer index i and their
+    commitments issued by each signer, where each element in the list indicates the signer identifier i and their
     two commitment Element values (hiding_nonce_commitment_i, binding_nonce_commitment_i).
-    This list MUST be sorted in ascending order by signer index.
+    This list MUST be sorted in ascending order by signer identifier.
   - binding_factor, a Scalar

   Outputs: An `Element` in `G` representing the group commitment